 Virtually the whole caldera rim was visible with Mt Warning in the centre and Blackbutt ridge to our right.

-My recently learned panoramic photography skills came in handy as we took in the amazing 180-degree vista.
+My recently learned panoramic photography skills came in handy as we took in the fantastic 180-degree vista.

 Mt Warning’s unique stalagmite appearance stood out in the distance.

-This was certainly the highlight of the day.
+This was undoubtedly the highlight of the day.

 We continued our anti-clockwise circuit drive, only to discover that two more stops on the most northern section of the circuit were best accessed by driving clockwise not anti-clockwise, as we had done.

-Kyogle, a small service town outside the National Park was closed as it was 3 pm on a Sunday afternoon.
+Kyogle, a small service town outside the National Park was closed as it was 3 pm on a Sunday.

 We had a chuckle at the banner in the main street saying “Come for a day, stay for a lifetime” but one of Kyogle’s redeeming attributes was it had been voted Tidy Town 2012.

-So we proceeded along the circuit back to Murwillumbah, past Wadeville General Store and the popular Hanging Rock Falls swimming hole.
+So we proceeded along the circuit back to Murwillumbah, past Wadeville General Store and the famous Hanging Rock Falls swimming hole.

 Tired as we were after a long day’s drive, we just had to stop off at the Sphinx Rock Café in Mt Burrell.
 What a find it was!